 Also very beautiful is the gorge of the Lesnicky Potok, a stream which flows into the Dunajec from the Slovakian side, passing through the sleepy village of Lesnica.
 You can do a little shopping here before it’s time to head back into Poland.
 The little spa town of Szczawnica is a pleasant surprise, with its cycle-friendly separate lanes for cyclists.
 In the afternoon we ride along the elegant promenade in the valley of the Grajcarek and explore the paths in the upper and lower spa gardens.

 Day 6: (Thursday) Szczawnica – Rytro 55 km cycling

-After breakfast we take a 10 km ride through the Poprad Valley to Stary Sacz.
-The morning is spent exploring this historic little town, one of the most beautiful in southern Poland, cycling through the maze of narrow streets for a feel of the atmosphere of past times.
+After breakfast we take a 15 km ride through the Poprad Valley to Stary Sacz, although yo may prolongate the tour and cycle upstream the river to spa town Piwniczna.
+Early afternoon is spent exploring Stary Sacz – the historic little town, one of the most beautiful in southern Poland, cycling through the maze of narrow streets for a feel of the atmosphere of past times.
+After lunch we return to Krakow (bus journey about 2 hours).

-From Nowy Sacz we return to Krakow (bus journey about 1.5 – 2 hours).
-Our accommodation for the last night is in the same hotel as on the first night, but we will spend the rest of the day in the quiet Kazimierz district, once the Jewish quarter of the city.
+Our accommodation for the last night is usually in the same hotel as on the first night, but we will spend the rest of the day in the quiet Kazimierz district, once the Jewish quarter of the city.
 An evening of Klezmer music brings the tour to a close.